 In 1998, a manager was hired at the Turning Point who had the idea of making it more inclusive.
 A variety of recovery groups were approached, and soon larger quarters were needed in order to handle growing demand.
 Funds were raised which allowed the Turning Point to be moved to newly renovated space within the Tip Top Building, which included a large meeting room, kitchen, library, lounge area, pool table, small office, and eventually, a few public access computers.

 Use of the Turning Point continued to grow, and the concept was taken to the State House, which resulted in the formation of the Vermont Recovery Centers Network in 2002.
-Eleven Turning Point centers now operate throughout Vermont; in Bennington, Brattleboro, Springfield, Rutland, White River, Middlebury, Barre, Burlington, Morrisville, St. Albans and St. Johnsbury.
+Twelve Turning Point centers now operate throughout Vermont; in Bennington, Brattleboro, Springfield, Rutland, White River, Middlebury, Barre, Burlington, Morrisville, St. Albans and St. Johnsbury, and Newport.

 In 2004, Willow Grove, a women's transitional housing facility, was established in Wilder, Vermont, to extend support to 24 hours a day for women in early recovery, a particularly vulnerable group.
 The goal of the Willow Grove program is for residents to strengthen the foundation of their recovery and move toward independent, productive lives.